Triangulation Class

 Arguments:

-(Polytope, optional): The ambient polytope of the points to be triangulated.
-If not specified, it is constructed as the convex hull of the given points.heights
+: The ambient polytope of the points to be triangulated.
+If not specified, it's constructed as the convex hull of the given points.pts

-(array_like, optional): A list of simplices specifying the triangulation.
-Each simplex is a list of point indices.
+: Array-like of simplices specifying the triangulation.
+Each simplex is a list of point labels.
 This is useful when a triangulation was previously computed and it needs to be used again.
 Note that the ordering of the points needs to be consistent.check_input_simplices

-(str, optional, default="cgal"): Specifies the backend used to compute the triangulation.
-The available options are "qhull", "cgal", and "topcom".
-CGAL is the default one as it is very fast and robust.
+: The backend used to compute the triangulation.
+Options are "qhull", "cgal", and "topcom".
+CGAL is the default as it is very fast and robust.verbosity

 Example